Looking for professional development in the area of leadership? Augsburg has workshops that can enhance productivity in your workplace.

 7. Test-drive a Leadership Course at Augsburg!

-Use Augsburg’s “special student” status to take up to 2 courses without being officially in a master’s program.
+Use Augsburg’s “student-at-large” status to take up to 2 courses or 8 credits in one term without being officially in a master’s program.
 This option offers leadership/professional development in a specific area and course offerings will vary by term.
 Participants should have a bachelor’s degree and be able to handle graduate level work.
 An online application and official transcripts for all previous institutions are required.
 Call 612-330-1101 for more information.

 About the Facilitators